-Recent changes in Provincial education funding have resulted in the elimination of the matching grant program effective 2012 so it will be more difficult for us to provide for future increases in the amount and number of scholarships.
-With reduced investment return targets our contribution for a single \$3,500 scholarship has more than doubled and is now approximately \$100,000.
+Recent changes in Provincial education funding have resulted in the elimination of the matching grant program effective 2012 so it will be more difficult for us to provide for future increases in the amount and number of scholarships and bursaries.
+With improved investment performance we are expecting each \$100,000 of endowment will continue to generate at least \$5,000 of annual scholarship or bursary awards.